If you’ve ever tried to annotate a PDF file, you know it’s not as straightforward as reviewing and commenting on other digital file formats.

 Top use cases for PDF annotations

-PDF annotations are beneficial for a variety of reasons.
+PDF mark ups are beneficial for a variety of reasons.
 Let’s take a look at some of the scenarios where they would prove helpful.

 Preventing changes directly on a PDF file